-J. B. Manas is a Philadelphia-based author of fiction and nonfiction.
+J. B. Manas is a Philadelphia-based author of fiction and nonfiction, as well as a graphic novel and comic book writer.
 He is the author of the new sci-fi thriller, Atticus, and co-author of The Kronos Interference, named to the “Best of 2012” by Kirkus Reviews, which gave the book a starred review, calling it “impressively original” and “[a] tour de force.”

 Manas writes out of his home in suburban Philadelphia, where he lives with his wife, daughter, and dog Kayla, an American Dingo rescued from the swamps of South Carolina.